simatic-ax/template-library/README.md

    1. The apax.yml `(1)` which is the description for the template package

-   1. The apax.yml in the template folder `(2)` wich belongs to the workspace, which will be created, when you create a workspace from tis template.
+   1. The apax.yml in the template folder `(2)` which belongs to the workspace, which will be created, when you create a workspace from tis template.

-   > The template-folder `(2)` is the folder, which comtains all files and folders for the workspace to be created from this template.
+   > The template-folder `(2)` is the folder, which contains all files and folders for the workspace to be created from this template.
    > For example, it can contain:
    >
    > - your individual apax.yml with scrips, variables or common used dependencies
    > - src- and test-folder with example files
    > - a README.md
    > - a docs folder for further documentation

-1. Modify the default apax.yml `(1)`
+### Modify the apax.yml `(1)`

-   The default apax.yml is not suitable to publish your package on a GitHub registry
+   The default apax.yml is not suitable to publish your package on a GitHub registry.

    Default apax.yml